gdalle/DifferentiationInterface.jl/docs/src/getting_started.md

 ## [Operators](@id operators)

 Depending on the type of input and output, differentiation operators can have various names.
-We choose the following terminology for the ones we provide:
+We choose the following terminology for the first-order operators we provide:

 |                  | **scalar output** | **array output**  |
 | ---------------- | ----------------- | ----------------- |
 | **scalar input** | `derivative`      | `multiderivative` |
 | **array input**  | `gradient`        | `jacobian`        |

-Most backends have custom implementations for all of these, which we reuse whenever possible.
+Most backends have custom implementations for all of these, which we reuse if possible.

 ## Variants